Mathematics Requirements by Major

 Description of Early Mathematics Placement Tool Levels

 Level 3Students at Level 3 demonstrate skills in basic mathematics, but have weaknesses in algebra.
 Students at this level need to commit to further algebra preparation in order to be ready for college-level mathematics.
-If preparation is not undertaken in high school, the student will most likely start the college mathematics course sequence at a low level and will pay for mathematics courses which will not count toward his/her degree.
+If preparation is not undertaken in high school, the student will most likely start the college mathematics course sequence at a low level and does not carry degree credit.

 Level 5Students at Level 5 have basic algebra skills and are usually ready for a college algebra course.
 Further strengthening of these skills is usually required for most college and university programs.